 You do not need to use all the frames you might typically put in your box.
 For example, you could place six frames in an 8-frame box.
 You should transfer the swarm before they build out on all the frames.

 However, without a full complement of frames, they will easily shift around and fall out of place.
 Also, without all the frames, bees may build from the top of the box, complicating removal.

 A bait hive should seem as spacious as possible to the scout bees.
 Frames full of foundation make the space more crowded.

-I would limit foundation to a top strip as a starting point for the colony.
+I would limit foundation to a strip as a starting point for the colony (with an exception for a frame of brood comb as noted below).
 If using deep frames, wiring the frame will stabilize any comb they build.

 In some areas, you may not want to add comb.
 Comb, especially unattended while awaiting a swarm, can become a home for wax moths.